Unity-Technologies/com.unity.perception/README.md

 The Perception package provides a toolkit for generating large-scale datasets for computer vision training and validation.
 It is focused on a handful of camera-based use cases for now and will ultimately expand to other forms of sensors and machine learning tasks.

-Visit the [Unity Computer Vision](https://unity.com/computer-vision) page for more information on our tools and offerings!

 ---

-Help build our roadmap for computer vision at Unity by filling out this [survey](https://unitysoftware.co1.qualtrics.com/jfe/form/SV_7OQIIIJgs3PlmeO).
----
+Visit the [Unity Computer Vision](https://unity.com/computer-vision) page for more information on our tools and offerings.

+[Join our mailing list](https://create.unity.com/computer-vision-newsletter-sign-up).
+Sign up now to stay up to date on our latest product feature release, upcoming community events, though-leadership blog posts, and more!

 ## Getting Started